Supporting Southern Ground Hornbill 2023-2024 Breeding Season

 The 2023-2024 breeding season has kicked off and six females were already incubating eggs, which indicates good ecological conditions for the birds early in the season!
 All nests were checked to assess damage and deterioration in September.
 Damages have been fixed where possible and replaced if not, with three new nests, based on an innovative design in collaboration with Kyle Brand from Tshwane University of Technology.
 These are made of a double layer of wood, with a slight air gap between the layers to shade the nest from direct sunlight and to allow for convective cooling.
 The new nests also have an enclosed, hidden compartment on the roof, where equipment, such as cameras and scales (for weighing birds), can be installed.
 As with anything in groundbreaking conservation work, learning-as-you go is key!

 We want to keep supporting Kyle & Carrie in their work.
 Funding is needed for a minimum of five new nests for the 2024-2025 season.
 We have already received two donations for new nests!
 We are also fundraising for an additional USD 3,000, in order to assist the team with tracking devices and data.
 This funding is very much needed to monitor group movements - of which there is currently very little known.
 It will also massively improve project efficiency, by being able to quickly locate individuals and groups in the field.
 The team is currently working on developing the fitment of different tracking devices, which will then be tested first on captive animals before deploying in the wild.
-Click here to donate towards tracking devices and here to donate a Southern Ground Hornbill nest.
+Click here to donate to support the project.

 Click here to read more about our recent nest monitoring mission!